A. L. A. Himmelwright

 Himmelwright was an expert marksman.
 This image from 1900, is one of several posed with a pistol.
 (Photo from Yale University Libraries collection.)

-Abraham Lincoln Artman Himmelwright (February 7, 1865 – March 24, 1936), a civil engineer, author, builder, adventurer, and marksman was the general manager of The Roebling Construction Company, the New York City firm created by John A. Roebling's Sons Company of Trenton, New Jersey.
+Abraham Lincoln Artman Himmelwright (February 7, 1865 – March 24, 1936) was a civil engineer, author, builder, adventurer, and marksman who was general manager of The Roebling Construction Company, the New York City firm created by John A. Roebling's Sons Company of Trenton, New Jersey.
 Himmelwright's first and second names were given to him by his parents to honor the slain president, Abraham Lincoln, assassinated the year Himmelwright was born.
 In most of the works he authored he went by the name "ALA Himmelwright".

 Biography

 He was born on February 7, 1865, in Milford Square, Pennsylvania.
 In 1894 he was with the Carlin hunting party which left its cook, George Colgate behind to die.
 He purchased land in the Stockholm section of Hardyston Township, New Jersey and in 1907 completed a fireproof house made of stone.
 He died in 1936.